Tree Roots – A Nightmare in Your Sewers

 Select the Right Trees and Plants

 If you have the opportunity to start fresh in your garden, plant trees and shrubs with small root systems.
-Or at the very least make sure you are planting trees well away from sewer and stormwater lines.
+Or at the very least make sure you are planting trees well away from stormwater and sewer lines.

 Some of the most eye-catching evergreen plants with small root systems include Rhododendrons, Hydrangeas, Agapanthus and succulents.
 Australian natives like Kangaroo paws, Westringia and Lilly Pilly also provide plenty of beauty.

 In terms of trees, the Alstonville (a cousin of the Bougainvillea), the Crepe Myrtle, Tuckeroo tree or Bottlebrush tree provide plenty of stress-free planting.
-And if you’re ever daunted by the options, just chat to a local nursery and they can provide plenty of recommendations.
+And if you’re ever daunted by the options, just chat to an expert at a local nursery and they can provide plenty of recommendations.

 Install Root Barrier Systems